-Full white flowers with a texture like the finest suede; glossy dark foliage with distinctive veins; legendary scent - Gardenias have it all.
+Full white flowers with a texture like the finest suede; glossy foliage with distinctive veins; legendary scent - Gardenias have it all.
 These trees bloom most prolifically from May through September; with flowers that emit an opulent fragrance; one that has been used for centuries in the making of perfumes.
 Gardenia bonsai can manage light frosts.
 Thrives outdoors in wind free sites above 20 degrees; see Bonsai Care.
 Agricultural Regulations prohibit us from shipping Gardenias to Arizona.
-Ideal with 11 Humidity Tray"
+Ideal with 11 Humidity Tray.
+Container color and shape varies

 OUTDOOR BONSAIOutdoor bonsai include evergreen varieties like pines and junipers as well as deciduous varieties like maples and elms.
 All outdoor bonsai are hardy and require seasonal change.
 Upon receiving your bonsai, it is best to acclimate it in a shady area for one week.
 All outdoor bonsai prefer morning sun and afternoon shade.
 Patios, decks and balconies are great areas to display your bonsai during the growing season.
 Outdoor bonsai can be displayed indoors, but only for short periods of time.
 You should never leave your bonsai inside for more than five days.